 Integrate Customer Profiles with Other Services

 Integrating the Customers API with other Square APIs can help Square sellers improve the customer-relationship management experience and simplify transactions.
-For example, you can use the Cards API to save a card on file so customers can easily make card payments.
-Another example is to use the Orders API to link customers with orders and then search for orders using the customer ID.
+For example, integration with the Cards API can facilitate card payments and integration with the Orders API and Payments API can streamline reporting and auditing processes.

 Link to section